twolfson/twolfson.com/articles/design-for-developers.md

 This means good design helps the user achieve their goals with as little friction as possible and in an intuitive manner.
 Good design doesn't need tour guides -- the interactions are obvious.

 # Grids
-A grid (sometimes known as a typographic grid) is a way to layout elements horizontally for consistent widths.
+A grid (sometimes known as a typographic grid) is a way to layout elements horizontally for consistent widths and spacing.
 It's based on columns and gutters.

 A column is space for content and a gutter is whitespace between columns.
 For elements that span multiple columns, then they will include their gutter in the width.

+**TODO: Add image here**

 Here are some examples of a grid: